anna-kozh/blog/_posts/2025-10-20-Admin-console.md

         <span class="badge">Data-Driven Decision</span>
     </span> Convincing stakeholders </h2>

+<p>The main way schools communicate with parents is through a newsfeed of posts. </p>
 <p>Our analytics showed that posts with images had significantly higher open rates.
 But most schools struggled to source quality pictures and often requested guidance from our support team.</p>

 {% include blockquote.html